catherinepope/papermod/content/workshops/resources/funding-call.md

 The Community Knowledge Exchange Fund supports projects that bridge academic research and community knowledge, creating meaningful collaborations that benefit both partners.
 We particularly welcome projects that:

-- Co-create knowledge with communities who have been underrepresented in research.
+- Co-create knowledge with communities who have been under-represented in research.
 - Challenge traditional hierarchies between academic and community expertise.
 - Develop innovative methods for participatory research or creative practice.
 - Build sustainable relationships beyond the funding period.